mawrkus/js-unit-testing-guide/README.md

 });
 ```

-Notice that there's a trade-off to find between applying the DRY principle and readability.
+Here also, there's a trade-off to find between applying the DRY principle and readability.

 • [Back to ToC](#-table-of-contents) •